Click on the category dropdown below to see the submissions criteria.

 Eligible projects must meet the following criteria:

-- Solo Artist can be accompanied by a solo instrument, and/or small or large ensemble, but must be the focal point of the recording and/or album artwork.
+2. Solo Artists can be accompanied by a solo instrument, and/or small or large ensemble, but must be the focal point of the recording and/or album artwork.

-Final decisions on category eligibility are at the discretion of CARAS.
+Final decisions on category eligibility is at the discretion of CARAS.

 Nominee listing: Album Title, Solo Artist Name, Ensemble Name (if applicable), Conducted by Conductor Name (if applicable).